 4. Property Taxes

-In general, lower property taxes are better when buying your first investment property in Cincinnati, Dayton, Columbus, and Cleveland – but not always.
+In general, lower property taxes are better when buying your first investment property in Cincinnati and Dayton – but not always.
 As a real estate investor, you will certainly need to be aware of how much income you’ll lose to property taxes.
 Still, that’s not the whole story.

 If, for example, the property is located in a great neighborhood that attracts quality tenants and commands higher rents, high taxes will be more than made up for.
 In that case, it’s just a run-of-the-mill business expense you will absorb in the course of reaping greater profits.